Floating

 Image source: Forever 21

 The email has personalized recommendations for all the new things at their online store.
 The star ratings tell the users that though the products are new, they are equally loved by shoppers with similar tastes.
-You can mix and match different ideas, like adding a timer to create FOMO or including a discount code to encourage your users to buy immediately.
+You can add a timer or include a limited-time discount code to make such emails more effective and encourage instant action.

 Key Takeaways

-• Choose a fun, creative, and aesthetically pleasing email template;
+• Choose a creative and aesthetically pleasing email template;

 • Add links to your product pages in the email;